awsdocs/amazon-route53-docs/doc_source/health-checks-tagging.md

 # Naming and Tagging Health Checks<a name="health-checks-tagging"></a>

 You can add tags to Amazon Route 53 health checks, which lets you give each health check a name that is more comprehensible than the health check ID\.
-These are the same tags that AWS Billing and Cost Management provides for organizing your AWS bill to reflect your own cost structure\.
+These are the same tags that AWS Billing and Cost Management provides for organizing your AWS bill\.
 For more information about using tags for cost allocation, see [Use Cost Allocation Tags for Custom Billing Reports](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation.html) in the *AWS Billing and Cost Management User Guide*\.

 Each tag consists of a key \(the name of the tag\) and a value, both of which you define\.
+When you add tags to a health check, we recommend that you add one tag that has the following values for the key and value:

++ **key** – **Name**

-When you add tags to a health check, we recommend that you add one tag for which the key is **Name** and the value is the name that you want to give to the health check\.
-The value of the **Name** tag appears in the list of health checks in the Route 53 console, which lets you readily distinguish health checks from one another\.
-You can view other tags in the console, but you need to select a health check to see tags other than the **Name** tag\.
++ **value** – The name that you want to give to the health check

+The value of the **Name** tag appears in the list of health checks on the Route 53 console, which lets you readily distinguish health checks from one another\.
+To see other tags for a health check, you choose the health check and then choose the **Tags** tab\.

 For more information about tags, see the following topics:

 + To add, edit, or delete the **Name** tag when you add or edit health checks in the Route 53 console, see [Creating, Updating, and Deleting Health Checks](health-checks-creating-deleting.md)\.

-+ To add, edit, or delete tags for health checks and hosted zones by using the Route 53 API, see [ChangeTagsForResource](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeTagsForResource.html) in the *Amazon Route 53 API Reference*\.

 + For an overview of tagging Route 53 resources, see [Tagging Amazon Route 53 Resources](tagging-resources.md)\.